 Florida Can Become a National Electric Transportation Leader

 Florida policymakers and regulators can build upon the state’s strong EV sales to implement supportive policies, engage utilities, and direct state funding to further advance transportation electrification.
-The next blog in the “Transportation Electrification in Florida” series will look at how policymakers and regulators can encourage utility engagement and investment to scale infrastructure deployment and enable market acceleration.
-That will be followed by a look at state policies Florida legislators, the Governor’s office, and state agencies can implement to support Floridians’ access to electric transportation and related economic, public health, and climate benefits.
+The second blog in the “Transportation Electrification in Florida” series, Transportation Electrification in Florida: Leveraging Utility Engagement, looks at how policymakers and regulators can encourage utility engagement and investment to scale infrastructure deployment and enable market acceleration.
+The third blog in the series, Transportation Electrification in Florida: State Policies Will Drive Growth, looks at state policies Florida legislators, the Governor’s office, and state agencies can implement to support Floridians’ access to electric transportation and related economic, public health, and climate benefits.

 The Southern Alliance for Clean Energy’s ‘Electrify the South’ campaign advocates for a shift to clean, electric transportation throughout the Southeast.
 Visit ElectrifytheSouth.org to learn more and connect with us.